Renault Zoe: Criticism

-Technology blog TechDirt suggested that the Zoe's battery pack could contain Digital Rights Management software, on the grounds that the original battery lease agreements for the Zoe gave Renault the right to prevent the car's battery from charging at end of lease.
-Following an Electronic Frontier Foundation article which cited TechDirt's supposition to argue that this could render the vehicle unusable if the owner ceases payment or Renault withdraws support, Renault publicly denied any use of DRM technology through its official Twitter account.
+Technology blog Techdirt suggested that the Zoe's battery pack could contain digital rights management software, on the grounds that the original battery lease agreements for the Zoe gave Renault the right to prevent the car's battery from charging at end of lease.
+Following an Electronic Frontier Foundation article which cited Techdirt's supposition to argue that this could render the vehicle unusable if the owner ceases payment or Renault withdraws support, Renault publicly denied any use of DRM technology through its official Twitter account.

 Name dispute

-In May 2010, a Parisian woman named Zoe Renault commenced legal action to try to force Renault to rethink their choice of name amid claims it would lead to mocking jibes.
+In May 2010, a Parisian woman named Zoe Renault commenced legal action to try to force Renault to rethink their choice of name amid claims it would lead to mocking her.
 In November 2010, a French judge ruled that Renault could use the name.

-Upcoming discontinuation
+Discontinuation

-In 2023, Renault will launch the 5 EV, which will replace the Zoe after being on the market for then 10 years in a single generation.
+In 2024, Renault will launch the 5 E-Tech, which will replace the Zoe after being on the market for 12 model years in a single generation.

+In December 2023, the model was withdrawn from sale in the United Kingdom, production ended in March 2024 with 426,706 units having been manufactured overall.